staabm/php-phardata-benchmark/README.md

 This repo contains [a repro-benchmark](https://github.com/staabm/php-phardata-benchmark/blob/master/bench.php) to show how slow PharData is compared to a simple userland library.

+we see PharData beeing roughly 10x slower then the userland library [splitbrain/php-archive](https://github.com/splitbrain/php-archive).

 See the following testruns on my windows10 x64 notebook:

 ```bash